 Newfoundland – 10 Days

-Watch huge chunks of ice that break off Greenland glaciers drift by in “Iceberg Alley.”
-Ruggedly beautiful Gros Morne National Park stuffs camera lenses with boreal forest, bogs, arctic landscapes, waterfalls, and fjords.
+Watch huge chunks of ice (that break off Greenland glaciers) drift by in “Iceberg Alley.”
+Gros Morne National Park stuffs camera lenses with boreal forest, bogs, arctic landscapes, waterfalls, and fjords.
 Take a catamaran cruise to Witless Bay Ecological Preserve, home to Canada’s largest population of humpback whales and nearly half a million Atlantic Puffins.
-A tour of L’Anse aux Meadows lets us explore the artifacts of daily Viking life in North America’s oldest Viking settlement.
-In St. Anthony, learn the story of Sir Wilfred Grenfell’s medical mission and his influence on the social and economic climate of the early 1900s.
+Viking artefacts await at L’Anse aux Meadows, North America’s oldest Viking settlement.
+Learn of Sir Wilfred Grenfell’s medical mission in St. Anthony, and how he influenced the social and economic climate of the early 1900s.
+Eat the catch of the day in Newfoundland’s capital St. John’s, North America’s oldest city.
+In the wee fishing villages, strain to decipher the local dialect and breathe in the salty ocean air of remarkable Newfoundland.

 Bonne Bay (included boxed lunch): A lively narrated cruise of the two connected arms of Bonne Bay (including traditional music by the crew) takes us by Newfoundland’s best.
 Watch for moose, seabirds, and whales that are known to breach boatside!

 Western Brook Pond (guests make their own lunch plans): Carved by glaciers, this landlocked fjord is home to salmon, trout, arctic char, and an unusual colony of cliff-nesting gulls.
-A pleasant 45-minute walk (3km each way) leads you over the coastal plain arriving at the dock for your cruise of Western Brook Pond.
+An invigorating 45-minute walk (3km each way) leads you over the coastal plain arriving at the dock for your cruise of Western Brook Pond.
 This inland fjord features spectacular views of billion-year-old cliffs and 2,000 foot high misty waterfalls.
+Be sure to bring good walking shoes!

-Return airfare from Toronto, deluxe motorcoach transportation, 9 nights accommodation, 9 breakfasts, 5 lunches, 6 dinners, all highlights, a DeNureTours Tour Director, Connections Program and all taxes.
+Return airfare from Toronto, deluxe motorcoach transportation, 9 nights accommodation, 9 breakfasts, 5 lunches, 6 dinners, all highlights listed, Tour Director, Connections Program and all taxes.

-• Gros Morne National Park: choice of Bonne Bay Cruise or Western Brook Pond Cruise
+• Gros Morne National Park: Bonne Bay Cruise or Western Brook Pond Cruise

 • St. Anthony: Sir Wilfred Grenfell Centre